PavlaBerankova/GuessNumber/README.md

+GUESS THE NUMBER APP

-This is a SwiftUI code for a Guess the Number game.
-It has two difficulty levels (Easy and Hard) and a set number of attempts.
+You choose two difficulty levels (Easy and Hard) and the number of attempts will be set accordingly.
 The game generates a secret number within the range of 1 to 100 and the player tries to guess the number.
-The player inputs the number using a text field, and the result is displayed in an alert after the player presses the "Done" button.
-The code defines the structure of the game's user interface and the basic functionality for playing the game.
+After the player inputs the number, show result in an alert.